quantummaid/quantummaid-tutorials/basic-tutorial/README.md

 allows for very readable test definitions.
 Despite its widespread use, `REST Assured` introduces the vulnerabilities [CVE-2016-6497](https://nvd.nist.gov/vuln/detail/CVE-2016-6497), [CVE-2016-5394](https://nvd.nist.gov/vuln/detail/CVE-2016-5394) and [CVE-2016-6798](https://nvd.nist.gov/vuln/detail/CVE-2016-6798) to your project.
+Please check for your project whether these vulnerabilities pose an actual threat.

 The generated project contains the `de.quantummaid.tutorials.GreetingTest` test class.
 Implement the test like this: